 Have you ever examined the commentary on Rigveda by Sayana (c.
 1315-1387), a minister in the court of King Bukka I of the Vijayanagar Empire in South India?
 If you have, then you will know what I am talking about.
 If you haven’t, then don’t worry.
 We are here to discuss exactly that.

 Now, you might be thinking there are some chances of fraudulence.
 Well, Sayana’s words were published in 1890 in the famous edition of Rigveda (which was edited by Max Muller, the German Sanskrit expert).
-But they used manuscripts that was dated back three or four hundred years from their times, which means the times were way before the time of Roemer.
+But they used manuscripts dated back three or four hundred years from their times, which means the times were way before the time of Roemer.

 It is not just this number that the old Puranas have been right about.
 The Puranas say that the creation and destruction of the universe occur in the cycle of 8.64 billion years, which is also close to what today’s science has estimated.